Skip to main content

 (E) University's official use of spaces

 This policy does not apply to the university's official use of its outdoor spaces for university programs and events.
+The university's official use of its outdoor spaces always has priority over other uses.

 (F) Enforcement